 It's much the same as 80 Days, in that even if you think you hate video games, or simply haven't been around them for years, it's something that you can get into and be a part of without it actually feeling too "game-y," if that makes any sense?

 In conclusion: I really like it, basically.
 And I'm guessing that you do, too.

-EQ: Yes, it's a very simple game, there's no real learning curve with the controls and you don't really do anything apart from walk, talk and pick things up.
+EQ: Yes, it's a very simple game.
+There's no real learning curve with the controls and you don't really do anything apart from walk, talk, and pick things up.
 However, it's also incredible.
-I think it will certainly hold up as one of 2016's most surprising triumphs, the way it tugs at your emotions being like nothing else I've ever played, which is hugely impressive when you consider that Firewatch is a game with almost no physical human contact.
+I think it will certainly hold up as one of 2016's most surprising triumphs, the way it tugs at your emotions—it's like nothing else I've ever played, which is hugely impressive when you consider that Firewatch is a game with almost no physical human contact.